Skip to main content ] Facebook Twitter Member area

 • A wide range of medical professionals are involved in the palliative care process

-At any stage into a serious illness, the primary goal of palliative care is to provide supportive care and improve the patient’s quality of life by addressing any painful or distressing symptoms.
+At any stage of a serious illness, the primary goal of palliative care is to provide supportive care and improve the patient’s quality of life by addressing any painful or distressing symptoms.

 It can be an important component of the treatment for long-term progressive conditions such as cancer, parkinson’s disease, multiple sclerosis (MS) and heart disease.